SofALof/Medina_Algorithmic_Investigation/README.md

 As of Wednesday July 28 2021:

-- RSA - 99% Completed
+- RSA - 99.9% Completed

+*Note that any project is never 100% completed